 Step 3: Prepare all Supporting Documents

-Prepare a copy of your passport: You need a passport that will still be valid during a period of at least three months after completion of the training you are applying for.
+Prepare a copy of your passport: Your passport must be valid for at least three months after completion of the training.
+Individuals with passports not valid for three months after the training will not be considered for the course.
 Prepare a scanned copy in PDF (not exceeding 2MB).

 Prepare your Employer Statement: All applicants must provide an Employer Statement according to the prescribed Nuffic format.
 Your Employer Statement consists of three parts and together this must be uploaded as 1 (one) PDF document (not exceeding 2MB).
 This document will be assessed throughout the application review.
-If your employer statement is incomplete, then your application will not be accepted.
+If your employer statement is not complete, then your application will be discarded.

 You are responsible for ensuring the following three parts are included in your application: